- Is Articulate 360 worth it?

 - The whole thing is device responsive, and not in that “yeah, it kinda works but you’ll have to tilt your phone at a funny angle and scroll to get to the good stuff” kind of way.
-Everything from the images to the interactions are truly responsive, massively cutting the need (and expense) of developers.
+Everything from the images to the interactions is truly responsive, massively cutting developers’ needs (and expenses).

 - Articulate Storyline 360 has literally everything you need to create immersive and interactive courses.
-There are virtually no limits and that means you can tackle even the most complex of e-learning topics (hello quantum physics).
+There are virtually no limits, meaning you can tackle even the most complex of e-learning topics (hello, quantum physics).

-- The content library is truly huge whilst not straying into overwhelming.
+- The content library is truly huge whilst not straying into being overwhelming.
 Impressively done Articulate.

 - Your content isn’t frozen once created.
 You’re able to quickly and seamlessly alter and add content.
 That’s a huge plus for course creators who need to keep up with evolving technologies whilst maintaining the same core modules (Three.JS as an example).

 Despite the drawbacks, Storyline 360 remains unparalleled when designing interactive (if traditional) e-learning experiences.
-The ridiculously intuitive UI coupled with a vast library of stock content means you’ll be creating content in minutes.
+The ridiculously intuitive UI and a vast library of stock content means you’ll be creating content in minutes.